 My therapist, Erica, soon came to retrieve me for my “suite experience” with a Polynesian Spa Ritual.
 I entered a gorgeous room with an oversized marble soaking tub, rain shower, plush treatment table, and gorgeous Italian glass tilework.

 The scents transported me to an exotic island, and the spa music made me feel like I was the star of my own Broadway show.
-Somewhere between the island and Broadway, my snort awoke me from my slumber.
+My snort awoke me from my slumber somewhere between the island and Broadway.
 My skin felt radiant and smelled amazing as I floated in a daze to my next destination.

-The Setai is unique in the fact that not only is it an exclusive amenity within a residential building, but they also open its doors to non-residents as a day spa.
+The SETAI SPA is unique in the fact that not only is it an exclusive amenity within a residential building, but they also open its doors to non-residents.

 Confessions from Robert D. Henry Architects

-Following my treatment, I had the pleasure of chatting in the Setai Tea Lounge with the architect behind The Setai, Robert D. Henry.
+Following my treatment, I had the pleasure of chatting in the Setai Tea Lounge with the architect behind it, Robert D. Henry.